coralinegrl/Taller3-IDWM/README.md

 To run this project, you will need to follow these steps:

-1. You must use the branch called 'master'.
+1. You must use the branch called `master`.
 2. Clone the repository.
-3. Open a terminal, and type 'cd api'
+3. Open a terminal, and type `cd api`
 4. Install the dependencies using `npm install`.
 5. Set up Firebase in your project:
    - Go to [Firebase](https://firebase.google.com)